LordGolias/antistasi/README.md

 3. Create markers on different points of interest.
 These can be airfields, bases, etc.
 The markers names must start with "AS_airfield", "AS_base", etc.
 2. Add markers to it.

-Essentially, our code detects every unit from that faction, and populates the correct lists with the equipment (weapons, items, vests, etc.) that the units use.
-This way, you only need to focus on adding vehicles, groups and units; the rest is automatic.

-In the vanilla version, everything related to AAF is only defined in `templates/AAF.sqf`.

 # Development